 For example in the Pacific region, they mate from September to November, and females give birth between April and June.
 While the Atlantic populations found in Costa Rica have the mating season in March and births between September and November.

 The female's size determines the number of offspring produced.
-Females give birth to anywhere from 5 to 86 viviparous young after a gestation period of 6 to 8 months.
+Females give birth to anywhere from 5 to 86 young after a gestation period of 6 to 8 months.

 Conservation / Threats